UCSD Sees Huge Crush Of Students On First Day Of School

-It's already in place, you know, ready to go with that happens.
-They're hoping that it doesn't, but you know, you're, you'll remember that, uh, the university like others change very rapidly, so they're ready to do it.
+A it's already in place, you know, the ready to go with that happens.
+They're hoping that it doesn't, but you know, they you'll remember that the university like others change very rapidly.
+So they're ready to do it.
 There's a cultural imperative, almost not to do it.
 You see San Diego is not big on online education.
-They've built this massive infrastructure and they want people to come there.
-They think of some most effective thing, but if there's a big outbreak that threatens what's going on, they will shift a lot of classes back online.
+They've built this massive internet infrastructure and they want people to come there.
+They think of the most effective thing, but if there's a big outbreak that threatens what's going on, they will shift a lot of classes back online.

 Speaker 1: (06:25)

 Now you see San Diego is looking forward to a big event in November of, with which will increase access to the campus.
 Tell us about,